What is 4-H Council?

 Who is on 4-H Council?

-Youth and Adult elected representatives from the eight clubs in the county.
+Youth and Adult elected representatives from the seven clubs in the county.

 4-H Council Officers: